SciKit-Surgery/PythonTemplate/README.rst

   git remote add origin git@github.com:GITHUB_USERNAME/MyNewProject.git git push origin master

-7. If using GitHub or WeissLAb, and assuming your URLs are all correct, GitHub Actions/GitLab CI should automatically run tests for your project.
+7. If using GitHub, and assuming your URLs are all correct, GitHub Actions should automatically run tests for your project.

 8. You can verify your project has been set up correctly by installing and running tox.